matejpracny/Getting-and-Cleaning-Data-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-# What you find in this repository
+## What you find in this repository

 CodeBook.md: information about raw and tidy data set and elaboration made to transform them tidy_data_set.txt output of the code
 README.md: this file
 run_analysis.R: R script to transform raw data set in a tidy one

+## How to create the tidy data set